PSLmodels/Tax-Calculator/DATAPREP.md

 ```
 Obviously, when `MARS` is not equal to 2 (married filing jointly), the
 values of the three `s` variables are zero and the values of the three
-`p` variables equal the value of their corresponding filing-unit variable.
+`p` variables are equal to the value of their corresponding
-And obviously, data file can omit any one or all of these three variables.
+filing-unit variable.
+And obviously, data file can omit any one, or
+all, of these variables.

-But when including one of these variables, it is up to you to specify
+But when including one of these three variables, it is up to you to
-the split.
-You will get unexpected results from Tax-Calculator if you
+specify the taxpayer-spouse split.
+You will get unexpected results
-do not split the filing-unit amount between taxpayer and spouse so
+from Tax-Calculator if you do not split the filing-unit amount between
-that the above equality-equations hold for each filing unit in the
+taxpayer and spouse so that the above equations hold for each filing
-input file.
+unit in the input file.